mmurdoch/arduinounit/guidebook.md

 }
 ```

 Note that there is no gaurantee the space can be allocated in one block.
 The free space list may be fragmented, so you should check the outcome of any dynamic allocation to attempt.
-Running out of memory is usually a critical failure, so:
+Running out of memory is usually a critical failure, so add to your sanity checks:

 ```c++
 bool critical = false;